 Like the doomed, thoughtless, deluded HELL-BISCUITS, you are!

 What does all of this mean?

 Food is FUEL.
 That's all it is.
-Eat enough to keep from passing out or getting a goddam headache...that's it.
-Pinch your kids' noses closed, when they eat, or drown everything on their plates in VINEGAR, so it all tastes the same (nasty), ..if you love them.
+Eat enough to keep from passing out or getting a goddam headache - that's it, if you want to spare your offspring all of the immitigable torment, ..waiting for obese people in the Western World.
+Pinch your kids' noses closed, when they eat, or drown everything on their plates in VINEGAR (like folks, who don't know how to cook), so it all tastes the same - nasty...

-For what?
-A happy life, in tiny, box cut trunks (like Daniel Craig's in CASINO ROYALE), which I cannot presently wear, with any dignity.
-That's what.
-If that sounds shallow to you, you haven't turned fifty, with UNCLE FESTER staring at you from the mirror, every day.
+For what, you ask?
+A happy life, in tiny, box cut swim trunks (like Daniel Craig's in CASINO ROYALE), which I cannot presently wear, with any dignity.
+That's what!
+If that sounds shallow to you, you haven't turned fifty, with UNCLE FESTER staring at you, from the mirror, every day!

 What does this have to do, with living between the Hill and Anacostia?
 Not a gadblamed thing.